Unsupervised Cognition: Introduction

 We compared our proposal to the main unsupervised classification algorithms: K-Means for tabular data and Invariant Information Clustering (IIC)~\cite{jvh19} for image data.
 We compared it with different configurations of K-Means and IIC and for four different static datasets (two tabular and two image datasets), for an unsupervised classification task.
 The results show a clear advantage of our proposal, being able to deal with both tabular and image data with a decent performance.
 We also performed a comparison over small and incomplete datasets in which we beat current state-of-the-art, and another comparison with a medical dataset in which we beat the current state-of-the-art for classifying cancer types.
 Finally, we performed some experiments to evaluate cognition-like properties.
 In this case we compared our proposal to not only K-Means and IIC, but also the K-NN clustering supervised method.
 The comparison consisted on recognising MNIST digits even when removing random pixels.
 In that experiment there is a clear advantage of our proposal over the compared algorithms that shows how building constructive representations produces a different behaviour, and thus has the potential to have cognition-like properties.
 Given these results we conclude that our proposal is a state-of-the-art disruptive unsupervised learning algorithm for decision-making, with different, more promising properties than traditional algorithms.

-The rest of the paper is organised in a related work resume at Section~\ref{sec:rel}, a proposal description in Section~\ref{sec:prop}, an empirical evaluation at Section~\ref{sec:exp}, a discussion in Section~\ref{sec:disc}, a threats to validity analysis at Section~\ref{sec:ttv}, and a resume of the conclusions and future work at Section~\ref{sec:conc}.
+The rest of the paper is organised in a related work summary at Section~\ref{sec:rel}, a proposal description in Section~\ref{sec:prop}, an empirical evaluation at Section~\ref{sec:exp}, a discussion in Section~\ref{sec:disc}, and a summary of the conclusions and future work at Section~\ref{sec:conc}.